opencolorado/.NET-Wrapper-for-CKAN-API/README.markdown

  * [log4net] (http://logging.apache.org/log4net/)
  * [RestSharp] (http://restsharp.org/)

-## CKAN.NET API
+## C# CKAN API Wrapper

-### Features
+As mentioned above, this project includes a .NET wrapper for the CKAN REST API.
+This wrapper was created for the needs of this project but it can be used stand-alone if you just need a .NET library to communicate with CKAN.

+The following CKAN features are supported at this time:

-* Provides the following support for the Model API
+### Model API
 * Package Register
 * Package Entity
 * Group Register
 * Group Entity
 * Tag Register
 * Tag Entity
 * Package’s Revisions Entity
 * Revision Register
 * Revision Entity
 * License List

-* Provides the following support for the Search API
+### Search API
 * Package Search

 [1]: http://docs.ckan.org/en/latest/api.html#api-details-versions-1-2